 Contamination is a very serious problem in any spacecraft, and although manufacturers do their utmost to prevent it, some contamination may still persist even after launch.
 Lee safety screens have been widely used in spacecraft applications.
-Our screens are designed to resist titanic forces and corrosive fluids and will stand up to the full tank pressure of a rocket.
+Our laser drilled screens are designed to resist titanic forces and corrosive fluids and will stand up to the full tank pressure of a rocket.

 The Lee Company offers a huge variety of standard designs spanning a wide range of sizes, materials, retention methods, filtration ratings, and even technology.
 In fact, The Lee Company is the original inventor of drilled screen technology that has provided the industry with a robust, cost-effective, and easily customizable design that withstands burst pressures up to 7500 psid.

 Custom Safety Screens for Unique Spacecraft

 No two spacecraft models are alike, which means that designers may not be able to source safety screens as commercial off-the-shelf parts.
 The Lee Company is capable of rapidly designing, fabricating, and scaling the production of space-grade safety screens to any desired specification.
 We can create custom brazing designed to resist high temperatures or designs milled from a single steel bar without any brazing at all.
 We’ve created screens that are as wide as a foot across or as small as just an eighth of an inch.
 The pedigree of our safety screens includes use in crewed spacecraft – if astronauts trust their lives to our products, so can you.

 Over 50% of Lee safety screens are special products designed to meet the requirements of a specific application.
 Our capabilities far exceed our standard product line, including, for example, laser drilled, drilled hole sizes between 25 micron and 1500 micron, a wide variety of materials, higher burst and collapse pressure ratings, or unique envelopes optimized for high flow capacity, custom mounting, or integrated bypass mechanisms.